-The whistleblower will receive at least $30 million to $35 million for providing information and assistance that led to a substantial recovery by the federal government.
-The reward is the largest one the SEC has made under the Dodd-Frank whistleblower program, created by Congress in 2010.
+The international whistleblower will receive the record SEC reward for providing information and assistance that led to a substantial recovery by the federal government.

 “Our client exposed extraordinarily deceitful and opportunistic practices that were deeply entrenched and well hidden,” said Erika A. Kelton, a Washington, DC, attorney with Phillips & Cohen LLP, which specializes in representing whistleblowers.
 “Federal regulators never would have known about this fraud otherwise, and the scheme to cheat investors likely would have continued indefinitely.”

-To encourage whistleblowers who often put their jobs and careers at risk by reporting wrongdoing, the Dodd-Frank Act allows SEC whistleblowers to remain anonymous to the fullest extent allowed by the law.
+To encourage whistleblowers who often put their jobs and careers at risk by reporting wrongdoing, the Dodd-Frank Act allows an SEC whistleblower to remain anonymous to the fullest extent allowed by the law.
 The whistleblower in this case is a foreign citizen.

 “I was very concerned that investors were being cheated out of millions of dollars and that the company was misleading them about its actions,” said Phillips & Cohen’s whistleblower client.
 “Deception had become an accepted business practice.”

 Phillips & Cohen’s client provided extensive assistance to the SEC.
 The company went to great lengths to conceal the fraud, which raked in millions for the company.

 “The SEC was extremely responsive and acted quickly after our client provided detailed information about the fraud,” Kelton said.
 “It immediately launched an investigation.”

 Kelton praised government enforcement officials for their work, particularly the SEC Whistleblower Office, the SEC Division of Enforcement, the Justice Department’s Fraud Section and the Federal Bureau of Investigation.